r0ckwav3/cs263/research_notes.typ

     Last one, what does `unsafe unowned` do in the same code?
 No panic (as expected) and just reads garbage data (in this case an empty string).

-    I've left the version with `unsafe` in the repo since I think it's the most interesting.
+    I've left the version with `unowned` in the repo since I think it's the most interesting.
 Also I generated the SIL incase I ever want that.
 ]